-Application that computes the shock response spectrum (SRS) from transients in the time domain to determine the damage potential of transient events such as pyroshockRequest a quote
+Application that computes the shock response spectrum (SRS) from transients in the time domain to determine the damage potential of transient events such as pyroshockRequest Price

 This BK Connect application computes the shock response spectrum (SRS) of a test object from transient events in the time domain such as pyroshocks or structural impacts.
 It enables you to determine the damage potential of the transient events and to predict whether the structure will survive such shocks.
 The SRS calculation converts motion input into single degree of freedom (SDOF) damped oscillator responses.
 The response amplitudes of the oscillators are plotted as a function of SDOF frequencies to produce the SRS.

 The SRS is calculated in accordance with the ISO 18431–4:2007 standard for shock response analysis.